 Natural sources of mercury include volcanic eruptions and emissions from the ocean.
 Anthropogenic (human-caused) emissions include mercury that is released from fuels or raw materials, or from uses in products or industrial processes.

 Some of the mercury circulating through today's environment was released years ago.
 Land, water, and other surfaces can repeatedly re-emit mercury into the atmosphere after its initial release into the environment.
 We know that anthropogenic emissions continue to add significantly to the global pool of mercury.

 Globally, artisanal and small-scale gold mining is the largest source of anthropogenic mercury emissions, followed closely by coal combustion.
 Other large sources of emissions are non-ferrous metals production and cement production.
 (United Nations Environment Programme, Global Mercury Assessment, 2013)

 How much mercury is emitted worldwide each year?
 Recent estimates of annual global mercury emissions from both natural and anthropogenic sources are in the range of 5,000 to 8,000 metric tons per year.
 These estimates include mercury that is re-emitted.
-The world map and the bar graph below provide information about the worldwide distribution of anthropogenic mercury emissions.
+The world map below provides information about the worldwide distribution of anthropogenic mercury emissions.

 - For more information on regulatory and policy measures that EPA is taken to reduce mercury pollution, see the EPA Mercury Portal.